 Claudia D. Hernández was born and raised in Guatemala.
 She’s a photographer, poet, editor, translator, and a bilingual educator residing in Los Angeles.
 Hernández is the author of KNITTING THE FOG, a finalist for the

 Claudia holds an MFA in Creative Writing from Antioch University Los Angeles.
-Various online literary journals and anthologies throughout the United States, the UK, Canada, Mexico, and Spain have published her work.
+Various online literary journals and anthologies throughout the United States, the UK, Canada, Mexico, Guatemala, and Spain have published her work.
 Claudia is the recipient of the 2018 Louise Meriwether First Book Prize.

 bottom of page